gabrielmotablima/Artificial_Intelligence/README.md

 # Basic AI Templates

-This repository is destined to basic algorithms about Artificial Intelligence which can be used as templates.
+This repository is intended for basic Artificial Intelligence algorithms that can be used as models.

 Some implementations have been taken from online courses such as "Machine Learning A-Z ™: Hands-On Python and R In Data Science" (from SuperDataScience).